Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 Even Silicon Valley found a way to get in the middle of this mess.
 It's wild.

-Despite the move being characterized as "insane" and a "Ponzi scheme," "market manipulation," or "mass psychosis," GameStop's stock has become the theater for a war between Wall Street and internet traders.
-Nearly nearly all of them expecting it to fail.
+Despite the move being characterized as "insane" and a "Ponzi scheme," "market manipulation" and "mass psychosis," GameStop's stock has become the theater for a war between Wall Street and internet traders.
+Nearly all of them expecting it to fail.
 The questions are when, and who will be on the losing end when it does.

 "We're seeing a phenomenon that I have never seen," Jim Cramer, a Wall Street commentator on CNBC and a former hedge fund manager, said during a segment as GameStock's stock began rocketing up.
 And GameStop could be just the start.
 "It's insane."

-It all started last week, when posters on the Reddit stock trading chat community r/WallStreetBets pushed up shares in the struggling game retailer.
+It all started in late January, when posters on the Reddit stock trading chat community r/WallStreetBets pushed up shares in the struggling game retailer.
 With much of Wall Street betting against GameStop's success, r/WallStreetBets investors believed they could force a market rally by creating demand where there had been little before.

 As a result, GameStop stock jumped more than 822%, from $17.25 per share at the beginning of the year to a high of $159.18 on Jan.
 25. The next day, it dropped by nearly half, only to rise back up.
 And then Elon Musk tweeted about it to his 43 million followers (using that weird internet vocabulary, of course), and the price jumped 40%.